Tech-at-DU/React-Redux-Timers-Tutorial/P04-Setup-Provider/readme.md

 ...
 ```

-Provider needs to be the parent of App, this allows it to pass the store down to it's children and descendents.
+Provider needs to be the parent of App, this allows it to pass the store down to it's descendents.

 ## Testing your App